promitray/Climate_change/README.md

 $ sudo docker-compose run --rm flaskapp /bin/bash -c "cd /opt/services/flaskapp/src && python -c  'import database; database.recreate_database()'"
 ```

-                                         IMPORTANT: TO LOAD DATA INTO DATABASE, PLEASE COPY CSV FILE INTO THE 'data' DIRECTORY: I have not yet been able to circumvent this step (yet).
+  mkdir data (docker2/data)  IMPORTANT: TO LOAD DATA INTO DATABASE, PLEASE COPY CSV FILE INTO THE this 'data' DIRECTORY: I have not yet been able to circumvent this step (yet).
 ############################################################################################################################################################################
 A. If local postgres service is running stop it
 ```bash